Human or LLM as Standardized Patients? A Comparative Study for Medical Education: Construction of the Intent Recognition Test Dataset

 \paragraph{Data Generation} We began with a predefined framework of 31 core clinical intents.
 Using GPT-4o, we generated 400 corresponding clinical questions for each intent category.
 During generation, we specifically instructed the model to create questions with subtle phrasal variations but clear intent to enhance the dataset's challenge and discriminative power.
 This stage yielded a preliminary corpus of 12,400 questions.

-\paragraph{Expert Validation and Curation} The preliminary corpus was subsequently reviewed by a three-person expert panel, composed of professional medical personnel.
+\paragraph{Expert Validation and Curation} The preliminary corpus was subsequently reviewed by a three medical student panel, composed of professional medical personnel.
 The panel's task was to remove any questions that were ambiguous, clinically unrealistic, or had unclear intent attribution to ensure the high quality and validity of each entry in the final dataset.
 After meticulous manual filtering and proofreading, we finalized a validated dataset containing 4,631 clinical questions.

 \paragraph{Result} As shown in Table~\ref{tab:intent_comparison}, we evaluated several mainstream models on our constructed dataset.
 The results clearly indicate that \textit{Gemini2.5-flash} performed best among all models, achieving an accuracy of 96.3\% and a macro-average F1-score of 95.0\%, significantly outperforming other baseline models.
 Based on this superior performance, we selected \textit{Gemini2.5-flash} as the core intent recognition model for the \textit{EasyMED} system to ensure accurate interpretation of learner input in complex clinical interactions.